HaywardPeirce/shopify_theme_tweaks/README.md

 For installation; follow the linked guide and simply use the following code as the contents for the cloned `page.list-collections.liquid` file rather than the code in that guide: [page.list-collections.liquid](https://github.com/HaywardPeirce/shopify_theme_tweaks/blob/master/files/collection_landing_page/page.list-collections.liquid)

+## Checkout Shipping Address Field Validation

+The following scripts outline methods for restricting customers from checking out if the information they included in their shipping address doesn't match your requirements.

+**Please note:** these solutions only work for merchant on Shopify Plus as it requires access to `checkout.liquid`

+1. Create a new snippet with a name that relates to the functionality it provides (e.g. `po-box-no-shipping.liquid`)

-## PO Box Checkout Shipping Restriction
+### PO Box Checkout Shipping Restriction

 This script blocks a customer from continuing past the first page of the Shopify checkout if they are attempting to ship their order to a PO box.

-**Please note:** this solution only works for merchant on Shopify Plus as it requires access to `checkout.liquid`

 With the underlying code from wherever [this guy](https://stackoverflow.com/q/60370581) also got his code, I updated the regex to support the following variations of addresses that include PO box wording: